 Burn the Ashes

-edited by John Joseph Adams & Hugh Howey
+edited by John Joseph Adams, Christie Yant, and Hugh Howey

 We burn them to ashes and then burn the ashes.
 In Ray Bradbury’s Fahrenheit 451, that’s the motto of the Firemen who hunted down and burned books wherever they found them.
 Bradbury warned of a world where our literary history is taken from us.
 In Burn the Ashes, some of the best science fiction authors working today continue to explore the dystopic worlds they introduced in volume one.

 Edited by acclaimed anthologist John Joseph Adams and bestselling author Hugh Howey, The Dystopia Triptych is a series of three anthologies of dystopian fiction.
 Ignorance is Strength—before the dystopia—focuses on society during its descent into absurdity and madness.
 Burn the Ashes—during the dystopia—turns its attention to life during the strangest, most dire times.
 Or Else the Light—after the dystopia—concludes the saga with each author sharing their own vision of how we as a society might crawl back from the precipice of despair.